 There is no established public trading market for the common equity of the operating partnership, Ferrellgas Partners Finance Corp. or Ferrellgas Finance Corp.
 Our general partner owns all of the general partner interest, and Ferrellgas Partners owns all of the limited partner interest, in the operating partnership.
-All of the common equity of Ferrellgas Partners Finance

-Corp. is held by Ferrellgas Partners and all of the common equity of Ferrellgas Finance Corp. is held by the operating partnership.
+All of the common equity of Ferrellgas Partners Finance Corp. is held by Ferrellgas Partners and all of the common equity of Ferrellgas Finance Corp. is held by Ferrellgas Partners and all of the common equity of Ferrellgas Finance Corp. is held by the operating partnership.
 There are no equity securities of the operating partnership, Ferrellgas Partners Finance Corp. or Ferrellgas Finance Corp. authorized for issuance under any equity compensation plan.
-During fiscal 2017, there were no issuances of securities of the operating partnership, Ferrellgas Partners Finance Corp.
+During fiscal 2018, there were no issuances of securities of the operating partnership, Ferrellgas Partners Finance Corp. or Ferrellgas Finance Corp.

-Neither Ferrellgas Partners Finance Corp. nor Ferrellgas Finance Corp. declared or paid any cash dividends on its common equity during fiscal 2017 or fiscal 2016.
+Neither Ferrellgas Partners Finance Corp. nor Ferrellgas Finance Corp. declared or paid any cash dividends on its common equity during fiscal 2018 or fiscal 2017.
 The operating partnership may distribute cash to its partners at least four times per fiscal year, as well as any other time necessary (including in connection with acquisitions).
 See Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Financing Activities - Distributions" for a discussion of its distributions during fiscal 2017.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Financing Activities - Distributions" for a discussion of its distributions during fiscal 2018.
 See Item 7.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" for a discussion of the financial tests and covenants which place limits on the amount of cash that the operating partnership can use to pay distributions.